odoo/documentation/point_of_sale/overview/setup.rst

 eg. update installed configuration files (like eg. /etc/hostapd.conf).
 It can only upgrade:

-- The internal Odoo application
+- The internal Twenty20 application
 - Scripts in the folder ``odoo/addons/point_of_sale/tools/posbox/configuration/``

 When in doubt, always use the first method of upgrading.